aws-ia/standards-terraform/content/standards/_index.en.md

 ## Pull Request Guidelines

 Soon™ we will have a shared CI process across all I&A modules.
 In the mean time, documented here are the expectations for code submitted as a PR.
-Details about the upcoming CI can be found [here](https://quip-amazon.com/XOshArwrhqrl/Terraform-CI-Process).
+Details about the upcoming CI can be found in the FAQ.

 ### Documentation